Organic Farm Diary — Records Every Certified Farmer Must Keep

 This log proves that what you bought was actually applied to the registered organic plots and not sold or diverted elsewhere.
 Inspectors cross-check quantities: if you bought 50 kg of neem cake and your application log shows only 10 kg applied across your recorded acreage, they will ask where the rest went.

-Record 3 — Harvest Records
+Visit Our Shop →What Is Record 3 — Harvest Records?

 Record every harvest from every plot: